raffdevstack/SimpleChat/notes/notes.md

+---

 ### Bugs report
-1. persistent new message notification
-   -> set received to 1 when we delete the thread
-2. should go the chat contacts page on delete thread success
+2. ~~should go the chat contacts page on delete thread success~~
 ---

 ### Bugs report